TheAppleThatCould/Software-Frameworks-Assignment-Part-1/README.md

 - assistantID: string[]

 ### Channels:
-Similarly to the user data structure the channel’s data is made up of a Json object with a “channels” key which contains an array of groups.
+Similarly to the user data structure the channel’s data is made up of a Json object with a “channels” key which contains an array of channels.
 The following is an example of the channel’s data structure:
 `{
 "channels":[{"channelID":"c002","name":"testChannel2","groupID":"g001","userID":["u001","u003"]}]
 }`